bnb-chain/greenfield/readme.md

 ignite chain serve
 ```

-`serve` command installs dependencies, builds, initializes, and starts BFS in development.
+`serve` command installs dependencies, builds, initializes, and starts Greenfield in development.

 ### Configure

-BFS in development can be configured with `config.yml`.
+Greenfield in development can be configured with `config.yml`.
 To learn more, see the [Ignite CLI docs](https://docs.ignite.com).

 ## Release
-To release a new version of BFS, create and push a new tag with `v` prefix.
+To release a new version of Greenfield, create and push a new tag with `v` prefix.
 A new draft release with the configured targets will be created.

 ```
 git tag v0.1